-In accordance with the latest 2015 OEHHA guidance, the calculated total cancer risk conservatively assumes that the risk for the residential MER consists of a pregnant woman in the third trimester that subsequently gives birth to an infant during the approximately 1.88-year construction period; therefore, calculated risk values were multiplied by a factor of 10.
+In accordance with the latest 2015 OEHHA guidance, the calculated total cancer risk conservatively assumes that the risk for the residential and daycare Maximally Exposed Receptors (MERs) consists of a pregnant woman in the third trimester that subsequently gives birth to an infant during the approximately 1.82-year construction period; therefore, calculated risk values were multiplied by a factor of 10.

-2 The calculated risk values for the students were multiplied by a factor of 3.
+&lt;sup>2 The calculated risk values for the students were multiplied by a factor of 3.